Updated: 06/30/2020 by Computer Hope

 print 'Do not print $example';

-In the above example, the variable $example would not be treated as a variable, instead it would print "Do not print $example".
+In the example above, the variable $example would not be treated as a variable.
+Instead, it would print "Do not print $example".
 If you used quotes instead of a single quote, it would print "Do not print Example of variable".

-2. In programming languages like QBasic, the single quote is treated as a nonexecutable statement.
+In other programming languages, like QBasic and Visual Basic, the single quote is treated as a nonexecutable statement.

 Back quote, Keyboard terms, Quote